 - Willow Glen Home and Garden (1123 Lincoln Avenue): More than 5,000 square feet of furniture, home decor, gifts, and garden treasures.

-- Park Place Vintage (1318 Lincoln Avenue): One of the Bay Area's top vintage stores featuring vinage and mid-century furniture, clothing, and collectables.
+- Park Place Vintage (1318 Lincoln Avenue): One of the Bay Area's top vintage stores featuring vintage and mid-century furniture, clothing, and collectibles.

 Where to Eat

-There are lots of places to eat on around Lincoln Avenue, but here are some of my picks for best Willow Glen restaurants:
+There are lots of places to eat on around Lincoln Avenue, but here are some good picks for Willow Glen restaurants:

 - Aqui Cal-Mex (1145 Lincoln Avenue): Natural and organic (California-inspired) Mexican dishes.
 Good cocktails and lots of vegetarian and vegan options.